 - Students commented on how much they value the choices they have to pursue their interests.
 They want SDUHSD to keep offering many different pathways for learning, including CTE, AP, and independent study. - Faculty and staff expressed an overall positive attitude towards their school working conditions.
-They shared that they want to continue offering a broad course of study so students can enjoy various opportunities. - Families expressed their appreciation for the skillset of the teachers and staff who work with their children each day.
-They want to ensure that SDUHSD continues hiring the best educators so that students can maintain high academic outcomes.
+They shared that they want to continue offering a broad course of study so students can enjoy a wide variety of opportunities. - Families express their appreciation for the skillset of the teachers and staff who work with their children each day.
+They want to ensure that SDUHSD continues to hire the most best educators so that students can continue to maintain high academic outcomes.
 They also appreciate the consistent upgrades to facilities and the 1:1 access to technology.
 Families would like to ensure that our students have access to the most current materials available.